News

 What are the drawbacks of buying a panther chameleon egg?

-The egg may not hatch
+The Panther Chameleon egg may not hatch

-The hatchling may be weak
+The Panther Chameleon may hatch out weak

 Finally, if this is your first chameleon then you will be learning chameleon husbandry on a chameleon at the most sensitive point in a chameleon’s life.
 The problem is that there are no second chances with a hatchling.
 With a juvenile you get a warning sign that something is up.
 Maybe they are lethargic and they start closing their eyes.
 If you are observant you may be able to catch it in time to change something and bring them back out of it.
 With a hatchling, by time you notice something is off, it often is too late to turn it around.
-I am sure it surprises no one that babies are not as resilient as adults and forgiving of missteps.
+I am sure it surprises no one that babies are not as resilient as adults and not forgiving of missteps.

 Panther Chameleon hatchling perching on a jasmine vine